 B.C.
 Directory has Lofty working as an operator at Bull Harbor in 1923 through to 1930.)
 In 1926 his net pay was $1,804.85 Sometime before 1943 he became a Radio Inspector.
 In 1943 he transferred to a radio technician and constructed and maintained marine and airport radio stations in British Columbia.
 He finished his career in the Aviation Radio branch of the Federal Government in Alberta.
 He worked some 49 years with the Dominion Government.
 He spent the last of his retirement years in the Coombs area, west of Parksville on Vancouver Island.
 There are a number of his personal photos in the Harris album area of this web site.

-Harris, Reginald Harris was one of the first operators at Digby Island and appears in the 1911 census.
+Harris, Reginald J. Harris was one of the first operators at Digby Island and appears in the 1911 census.
 At that time he was earning $900 annually.
+Prince Rupert newspaper reports that in April 1911 his mother arrived for a visit there was hope she would reside there--"They are all clever batchers, the wireless boys appreciate the presence of a mother to make the place like home."
 He resigned shortly after 1913 and returned to the Grand Trunk Pacific steamers.
 Reg eventually left wireless behind and built up an insurance business in Seattle.

 Harris, Smokey (E.H.?)
 He was an 1927 operator at the Pachena DF Station.